fmontes/fmontes-gatsby/content/blog/how-to-manage-angular-state-in-your-components/index.md

 ## What is the "state"?

-It is the **representation of your UI** using an object, and it could be modified in different ways, for example:
+It is the **representation of your UI** using an object, and we could change it in different ways, for example:

 -   Networks request
 -   User events